-The policy of the Faculty of Humanities & Social Science requires that during their first year of registration all students must take the relevant stream of the self-directed 'Online Research Integrity Training Module'.
+All research students in their first year of registration must also complete the relevant stream of the self-directed 'Online Research Integrity Training Module'.
 Students will be invited to complete this by an email from the Research Innovation Support office.
-All students who are assigned teaching-related responsibilities are strongly encouraged to complete module GS602 Postgraduate Tutoring Principles and Practice.
+All students who are assigned teaching-related responsibilities are strongly encouraged to complete the module GS602 Postgraduate Tutoring Principles and Practice.